This Day In Music: August 20

 August 20, 1977 ~ Country singer, guitarist, songwriter Aaron Watson, full name James Aaron Watson, born in Amarillo, Texas, USA ~ Influenced by George Jones and Merle Haggard.
 Well over a dozen albums to his name, starting with Singer Songwriter released in 1999.
 Gained wider attention with his 2002 Shut Up And Dance and its 2004 follow-up The Honky Tonk Kid, the latter produced by Asleep At The Wheel frontman Ray Benson and featuring backing vocals by musical hero and influence Willie Nelson.
 Well-known songs include Hearts Breaking Across Texas, Rollercoaster Ride, That Look, and Outta Style

 August 20, 1977 ~ James Lloyd, commonly known as rapper, songwriter Lil' Cease, born in New York, New York, USA ~ Key member of Junior Mafia, notably present on Players Anthem of the group's 1995 Conspiracy debut album.
 As a solo artist known for his 1999 Wonderful World Of Cease A Leo album.
-Has worked with Lil' Kim, Mase, SWV, Kelly Price, Notorious BIG, Mobb Deep, Fabolous, and others
+Has worked with Lil' Kim, Mase, SWV, Kelly Price, the Notorious BIG, Mobb Deep, Fabolous, and others

 August 20, 1974 ~ Alternative rock, punk rock drummer, percussionist Andy Strachan, full name Andrew Douglas Strachan, born in Adelaide, Australia ~ Best known as a member of the Living End, initially joining the band as a temporary fill-in for Travis Demsey and becoming an official full member by 2002.
 Present on albums such as Modern Artillery, State Of Emergency, White Noise, and The Ending Is Just The Beginning.
 Has also worked with Poxsii Barccs, Alcotomic, Pollyanna, and guested on albums by Jimmy Barnes, and Ash Grunwald